Parks & Rec

 To apply for acceptance into Recreation and Park Administration, visit the Apply to my Program link through Apply to My Program.

-The Recreation and Park Administration undergraduate professional core and the Therapeutic Recreation sequence have been accredited by the Council on Accreditation for Recreation, Park Resources and Leisure Services for nearly 30 years.
+The Recreation and Park Administration undergraduate professional core and the Therapeutic Recreation sequence have been accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions for nearly 30 years.

 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
 Results for the most recent academic year (AY 2013) follow: